sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

 suggests that it loads onto component 4 (albeit with a relatively low loading) but not substantively onto component 5.

-We can also see in :numref:`fig-pca1` the “uniqueness” of each variable.
+We can also see in :numref:`fig-pca1` the ``Uniqueness`` of each variable.
-Uniqueness is the proportion of variance that is ‘unique’ to the variable and not explained by the components.
+Uniqueness is the proportion of variance that is “unique” to the variable and not explained by the components.
 For example, 52% of the variance in ``A1`` is not explained by the components in the five component solution.
 In contrast, ``N1`` has relatively low variance not accounted for by the component solution (30%).
-Note that the greater the ‘uniqueness’, the lower the relevance or contribution of the variable in the component model.
+Note that the greater the ``Uniqueness``, the lower the relevance or contribution of the variable in the component model.

 Hopefully, this has given you a good first idea about how to undertake PCA in